Threetwosevensixseven/ZeusNexFileExample/README.md

 * Running NextBASIC commands from asm
 * Calling the esxDOS and NextZXOS APIs
 * Printing using NextBASIC 51 column mode from asm
-* Using Zeus to append private data to a .NEX file
+* Using Zeus to append some private structured data to a .NEX file
 * Reading that private data from asm
 * Several other neat Zeus features.